 - Your radiation therapist will instruct you to have a seat or lie down on the treatment table.

-- Protective garments will be placed over your body to shield the non-treatment areas from the low-level radiation that will be administered to the lesion.
+- Protective garments will be placed over your body to shield the non-treatment areas from the low-level X-ray energy that will be administered to the skin cancer area.

 - The radiation therapist will then turn on the machine to start treating the affected area.
 This takes about 20 – 25 seconds.